Lotus subbiflorus

-Lotus subbiflorus, hairy bird's-foot trefoil, is a flowering plant of the pea family Fabaceae.
+Lotus subbiflorus, the hairy bird's-foot trefoil, is a flowering plant of the pea family Fabaceae.

 It is a finely hairy annual plant, growing in dry, sandy ground, often near the sea, and producing sprawling stems with clusters of two to four lemon-yellow pea-type flowers, often with some borne inverted.

 Distribution

 Its native distribution is in southern and western Europe and North Africa.
 It occurs as a scarce plant in south-west England, southern Wales, southern Ireland and in the Channel Islands.
 It also occurs as an introduced species in Hawaii and Australia.